buzzqw/TUS/OBSS/markdown-separati/en/25-equipment-armor-and-shields.md

 Armor helps to not be hit (raises Defense) and penalizes Magic Checks and Basic proficiency checks and movement.

 The Proficiency Penalty is the penalty applied to Basic proficiency checks influenced by the weight and Encumbrance of the armor.
-Different, specific, or magical armors have different scores; this table serves as a guideline for the Narrator.
+Different, specific, or magical armors have different scores; this table serves as a guideline for the Game Master.

 ### Armor Table